nilayspshah/sq-hive-api-docs/source/index.html.md

 Field | Description
 --------- | -----------
-currentPage | Current Page No, starts with 0 totalItems | Total items(instrumentUpdateMessages) available for the given query totalPages | Total pages for the available result
+current-page | Current Page No, starts with 0 total-items | Total items(instrumentUpdateMessages) available for the given query total-pages | Total pages for the available result

 ### Postman